CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'screen readers', 'VoiceOver', 'NVDA', 'JAWS', 'accessibility issues', 'assistive technology'.
-These are exactly the terms developers would use when needing this skill.
+Includes strong natural keywords users would say: 'screen readers', 'VoiceOver', 'NVDA', 'JAWS', 'accessibility issues', 'assistive technology', 'screen reader compatibility'.
+These cover the major terms a user would naturally use when needing this skill.

 3 / 3